DekuWorks/RexusAmptierEMSTampaFl/README.md

 ## 🚨 Overview

-A comprehensive, production-ready Emergency Management System built with **C# ASP.NET Core** and modern cloud technologies.
+A comprehensive, production-ready Emergency Management System built with **C# ASP.NET Core 9.0** and modern cloud technologies.
 This system provides real-time incident management, responder coordination, and emergency response capabilities for the Tampa-FL area with advanced features for combined utilities like WSSC Water.

+**🎯 Current Status: Phase 2 Complete - Production Ready**

 ## ✨ Key Features